muratk5n/thirdwave/en/README.md

 ---

 Yeah?
 One for all, all for one type of deal?
 A Mini Medi-NATO?
 That is significant.
-FR has some strat interest in Eastern Medi for sure.
+FR has some strat interest in Eastern Med for sure.

 "[9/2021] Under the conditions of the agreement signed by [Greece and France], France has pledged to provide immediate military assistance